 - auto: Automatically amend your MusicBrainz collection whenever you import a new album.
-Default: no. - collection: Which MusicBrainz collection to update.
+Default: no. - collection: The MBID of which MusicBrainz collection to update.
 Default: None. - remove: Remove albums from collections which are no longer present in the beets database.
-Default: None.
+Default: no.